grafana/grafana/docs/sources/administration/change-your-password.md

 # Change your Grafana password

-Users can change their password in the Change Password tab.
+You can change your password in the Change Password tab.

 > **Note:** If your Grafana instance uses single sign-on (SSO), then you might not be able to change your password.
 Contact your Grafana administrator for more information.